Shadwell: 20th century

 In 1906, the Corporation of London agreed to contribute £500 to the widening of Shadwell High Street to 40 ft.

 In 1916, seven women were killed in a sack factory fire; around 50 women were in the building at the time, and the rest escaped.
 The five-storey warehouse was almost completely destroyed.
 In 1934, a 10 lb bomb was found four feet below the surface of Shadwell High Street; the bomb was believed to be from the German World War I air raids on the area.

-In 1936 residents of Shadwell were heavily involved in the Battle of Cable Street which took place nearby, when Oswald Mosley's fascists attempted to march through the East End, in order to intimidate the areas large Jewish population.
+In 1936 residents of Shadwell were heavily involved in the Battle of Cable Street which took place nearby, when Oswald Mosley's fascists attempted to march through the East End, in order to intimidate the area's large Jewish population.
 The police ordered Mosley to abandon his march when 250,000 or more protestors blocked his way, and police attempts to clear a way for him were unsuccessful.
 Workers in Shadwell continued to oppose the British Union of Fascists, and in 1937, Shadwell dockers threatened an unofficial strike after local casual dock labourer Cecil Anthony Hiron was nominated as a BUF candidate in the Stepney Council elections in November; Hiron later withdrew his nomination.

 In 1969, the Shadwell Docks, along with the other London docks, closed and were purchased by Tower Hamlets Council.
 During the 1970s, the docks became derelict, before being bought by the London Docklands Development Corporation, who built 169 houses and flats by the basin in 1987.

 The Watney Market area was demolished and rebuilt during the 1970s and 1980s.

 In 1987, Shadwell DLR station was opened, which connected Shadwell to Tower Gateway near Fenchurch Street, and later also Bank station from 1991.